Human trafficking in Tunisia: Protection (2008)

 The government did not offer trafficking victims access to shelters or other services during the reporting period.
 The government lacked formal procedures to identify trafficking victims among vulnerable groups, such as undocumented migrants and those persons detained for prostitution offenses.
 As a result, persons whose trafficking victim status was not recognized by Tunisian authorities were vulnerable to imprisonment and deportation if caught engaging in illegal activities under Tunisian law.
 The government neither undertook efforts to identify trafficking victims among the undocumented migrants in its detention centers, nor did it allow outside parties to screen these detained migrants to determine if any were victims of abuse.
 The government's social workers provided direct assistance to abused migrant women and children - including possible trafficking victims - in two shelters operated by a local NGO.
 The Ministry of Women's Affairs, Family, Children, and Elderly Persons continued to assign a child protection delegate to each of Tunisia's 24 districts to intervene in cases of sexual, economic, or criminal exploitation of children; these delegates ensured that child sex abuse victims received adequate medical care and counseling.
 The government does not offer trafficking victims legal alternatives to their removal to countries where they may face hardship or retribution.

 Prevention (2008)

 The Tunisian government made no discernible efforts to prevent trafficking during the reporting period; there were no government campaigns to raise public awareness of trafficking.
 Tunisia took steps to reduced demand for commercial sex acts by enforcing laws against prostitution and arresting “clients” soliciting commercial sex; however, these measures also resulted in the detention of women in prostitution, including possible trafficking victims.
 The government did not provide anti-trafficking training for military troops prior to their deployment on international peacekeeping missions.

+Update (2026)

+In 2024 an article published by Africanews Aljazeera described Tunisia as "one of the most popular transit points for illegal immigration to Europe", despite a recent operation which closed a human trafficking network of eight Tunisians.
+A report in 2025 from the Faculty of law at the University of Oxford identified Tunisia as a transit country for people being smuggled into detention camps in Libya.